kg4zow/remarkable.jms1.info/src/introduction.md

     **When I buy a product, I expect that product to be able to do the same job, even if the original manufacturer goes out of business.**

     In the case of the reMarkable tablet, one of the things you miss out on by not connecting to their "cloud" is handwriting recognition (where the tablet turns the pen strokes you draw with the stylus, into actual text).
 I remember reading somewhere that this happened on the tablet itself, which was one of the reasons I decided to buy one.
-I later found that this was not the case, however it has already replaced the paper notebooks I used to keep, so returning the tablet is not an option.
+I later found that this was not the case (i.e. that the handwriting recognition was done "in the cloud"), however it has already replaced the paper notebooks I used to keep, so returning the tablet is not an option.

 ### NOT A BACKUP